“Vitamin B15” Unsafe Food Additive or Cure For Cancer?

 Today, we have so many chemicals in the air, soil, and water that the mere interactions of these chemicals (which create NEW chemicals) are virtually unknown.
 Interesting how the diseases that plague our world today are always on the increase, never on the decrease.
-How can we possible know the effects of living in this world of artificial chemicals, in other words…a world of poisons, will have on our health?
+How can we possibly know the effects of living in this world of artificial chemicals, in other words, a world of poisons, will have on our health?

 The more we process and irradiate our foods in the name of “purity” and add so many chemicals to preserve them for years; the more any logical-minded person should question the outcome on human health.
 Yet, science and medicine continue on their quest for more and more drugs, rather than taking serious interest in what our bodies are really crying out for…nutrition!

 At best, the AMA and FDA support only a “tease” of nutrition in their current recommendations (RDA).
 And even go as far as to say that you should be leery of natural treatments, organic foods, and most recently even fruit has been put on their “hit” list of dangerous foods!

 How can science really claim “to know” the complexity of the human body and the nutrition the body requires to thrive, and not just to survive?
 It is for this reason that “Vitamins” B15 and B17 have been so controversial.
 On one side of the controversy, are those who seem to understand the complexity whereas on the other side, are those who apparently miss the point aaltogether

 So, science has determined what a vitamin is and is not.
 As long as we lack the technology or proper research experiments, then obvious essential components that exist in our natural environment are criticized as not necessary for health.
 Such as it is with pangamic acid (B15), or its component of DMG, as well as or Vitamin B17 (Laetrile).